Bladder Cancer

 |---|---|---|

-| Small kidney mass | Early or slow-growing tumour | Active surveillance |
+| Small kidney mass | Early-stage or slow-growing tumour | Active surveillance |

-| High surgical risk | Significant medical conditions | Monitoring with imaging |
+| High surgical risk | Presence of medical comorbidities | Regular monitoring with imaging |

-| Localised tumour | Limited kidney involvement | Planned intervention |
+| Localised tumour | Limited involvement of kidney | Planned intervention |

 | Treatment | Used When | Purpose |